The Target (The Wire): Non-fictional elements

 Both the Snot Boogie murder story and Bunk's tale of shooting a mouse in his kitchen are anecdotes from Simon's time researching his non-fiction book Homicide: A Year on the Killing Streets (1991).
 A real police officer named Jay Landsman is also a character in the book.

 Reviewers have noted the pilot's grounding in the non-fiction political climate.
-The San Francisco Chronicle commented that the show had forecast a reduction of the FBI's attention to the War on Drugs because of the competing War on Terror.
+The San Francisco Chronicle commented that the show had forecast a reduction of the FBI's attention to the war on drugs because of the competing War on Terror.
 Simon confirms that the pilot was shot only a few weeks after 9/11, but that the writers correctly predicted what the FBI's response would be.

 Locations

-The opening scene (the Snot Boogie crime scene) was filmed at the corner of Fulton and Lexington in West Baltimore.
+Much of the episode was filmed in West Baltimore.
 The scenes set at Orlando's gentleman's club were filmed at the Ritz Cabaret in Fells Point.